Invoice Ninja Review

 Cuts down a number of tedious steps in invoice creation and following up with contacts.
 Makes invoice creation finally a painless experience.

 Integrations & Add-Ons

 Invoice Ninja offers an incredible number of payment gateway integrations with the total coming in at just above 40 options.
 However, there are far fewer third-party integrations across other categories.
-There are only six other integrations — granted, one of these integrations is Zapier, which connects Invoice Ninja with over 1,000 apps.
+There are only seven other integrations — granted, one of these integrations is Zapier, which connects Invoice Ninja with over 1,000 apps.

 Invoice Ninja also offers a few unique integrations.
 For example, you can connect Invoice Ninja to Slack to receive payment notifications on Slack.
 You can also link to Google Analytics eCommerce.
-And, something I haven’t seen anywhere else, Invoice Ninja passes on partner perks to their customers.
+And, something I haven’t seen anywhere else, Invoice Ninja passes on partner perks to its customers.
 For us, these unique touches and the addition of the Zapier integration just about makes up for the small number of third-party integrations (that aren’t payment gateways).